-- 1. A majority of the directors of the Board will be "independent" as defined by National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101") and applicable stock exchange rules.
+- A majority of the directors of the Board must be "independent" as defined by National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101") and any other applicable legal requirements and stock exchange rules and guidelines.
 The Board will have no more than the maximum set out in the Corporation's articles and by-laws, which maximum number the Board will reassess from time to time having consideration for the particular needs of the Corporation. - 2.
 Appointments to the Board will be reviewed on an annual basis.
 The Corporate Governance and Nominating Committee, in consultation with the CEO, is responsible for identifying and recommending new nominees with appropriate skills to the Board. - 3.
 The Board will report to the shareholders of the Corporation.